djeada/Algorithms-And-Data-Structures/src/graphs/README.md

 <h1>Minimal spanning trees</h1>

+Suppose we have a graph that represents a web of houses.
+Weights represent the distances between vertices, which each represent a single house.
+All houses must have water, electricity, and internet, but we want the cost of installation to be as low as possible.
+We need to identify a subgraph of our graph with the following properties:

+* there are no cycles in the graph.
+* all vertices are connected.
+* the total sum of weights is minimum.

+Such a subgraph is called a minimal spanning tree.

 <h1>Traversals</h1>
 Traversing a graph entails visiting all of its vertices in a methodical manner.
 We definitely want a mechanism for examining graphs that ensures we do not overlook any edges or vertices.
 Because graphs, unlike trees, do not have a root vertex, there is no obvious vertex to begin a traversal, thus we suppose we are provided, or randomly choose, a beginning vertex <i>i</i>.